 - Unfortunately the final result is this game comes across more irritating than fun.
 Which is a shame, since it had so much promise.

 - Alia now only talks to you if you press the Select button.
 So if you’re impatient or you’ve already heard her speeches before you can skip them.

 - - Minus:

 - Unlike most any other game of its kind, in this game you can ruin forever your chance of getting some of the Parts.
 Heaven help you if the Parts you lose due to one little slip-up mistake are ones which would have been near essential to your survival later on.
-This is compounded by the fact that the game possesses lousy level design (I swear all of their game testers played using only the Ultimate Armor); there are certain places which simply cannot be navigated through conventional methods, leaving your only recourse to use Parts to get yourself through.
-If you miss the Parts you need, you either have to live with the fact that you’ve ruined your chances, or else start the whole game over from the beginning again (and then probably just miss a different Part instead).
+This is compounded by the fact that the game possesses lousy level design (I’d swear all of their game testers played using only the Ultimate Armor); there are certain places which simply cannot be navigated through conventional methods, leaving your only recourse to use Parts to get yourself through.
+If you missed the Parts you need, you may discover you have to start the whole game over from the beginning again (and then probably just miss a different Part instead).

 Note: If you wish to pick up Zero right away, I suggest visiting the Laser Institute first.
 The crystal portal location is easy to get to (and through) even with Falcon X, and when you exit the stage you won’t have affected the Amazon one, so it won’t mess up the rest of the suggested order.